Book of Isaiah : Introduction to Isaiah 7-12GOD’S ENCOURAGEMENT TO THE OPPRESSED REMNANT

 Chapter 10:5-34 portrays God as the source of comfort to the faithful.
 Judgment was sure but so was God’s comfort.
 God would still be near.
 He promised.

 Israel would survive!
-This would also be brought about by God.
-We get our comfort from God whether it is on how He deals with Assyria, their friend which became their enemy, or by promising to them that there would be a remnant.
+God would also bring this about.
+We get our comfort from God, whether it is in how He deals with Assyria, their friend, which became their enemy, or by promising to them that there would be a remnant.

 Chapter 11:1-12:6